seja-arctic-fox/vidcom/README.md

 VidCom (short for Video Compression) is a simple utility for compressing video.
 It offers both GUI and CLI interface and utilises `ffmpeg` for the video encoding.

+For screenshots and basic information, visit the [project website](https://seja-arctic-fox.github.io).

 VidCom features two modes; **Archive mode** and **Compress mode**:

 - **Archive mode** compresses a video as much as possible without losing target image quality.